Is reconciliation with New Delhi possible in Indian Kashmir? | DW | 21.09.2021

 Since 1947, the Muslim-majority region has been the point of contention between the nuclear armed states of India and Pakistan.

-Kashmir has seen a bloody insurgency in the past few decades, as well as the mass exodus of thousands of local Hindus or Kashmiri Pandits, heavy militarization and a series of security lockdowns triggering reports of human rights abuses.
+Kashmir has seen a bloody insurgency in the past few decades, as well as the mass exodus of thousands of Hindus, or Kashmiri Pandits, heavy militarization and a series of security lockdowns triggering reports of human rights abuses.

-Fahad Shah, the founder and editor of The Kashmir Walla, says Kashmiris have become alienated.
+Fahad Shah, the founder and editor of The Kashmir Walla, told DW that Kashmiris have become alienated.

-"To understand the alienation, you need to understand how a young Kashmiri child grows up," Shah told DW.
+"To understand the alienation, you need to understand how a young Kashmiri child grows up," Shah said.

 Zia called what is happening in Kashmir "a slow genocide of people" and the "killing of young boys."

-"These are war crimes," she told DW.
-"They [the Indian government] are creating these roads of cultural imperialism … Kashmiris don't see hope for themselves with India, so there is no question of reconciliation," Zia said.
+"These are war crimes," she said.
+"They [the Indian government] are creating these roads of cultural imperialism. ...
+Kashmiris don't see hope for themselves with India, so there is no question of reconciliation," Zia said.

 A violent insurgency and fear of persecution drove thousands of Kashmiri Hindus from their homes in the early 1990s.